olatno/Creating-native-query-in-JPA/README.md

 Creating-native-query-in-JPA
 ============================

-The purpose of java code fragment is to create a sql native query UNION statement.
+The purpose of these java code fragment is to create a sql native query UNION statement.
 The senerio was, I have 3 types of account expenses namely, Paid, Prepaid and Accrued.
 All expenses needed to view from single interface, this implies that I need to use SQL UNION statement that was not provided by JPQL.
 To implememnt the native query, in the one of JPA entity class create JPA Native SQL ResultSet Mapping